Looking to the future

 Structure and Governance

 For us, our social, economic and environmental purpose is the most important thing.
-Good governance is really important in ensuring that purpose doesn't 'drift'.
+Good governance is really important in ensuring that our purpose doesn't 'drift'.
 We see strong local oversight and co-design as being the way to keep things moving in the right direction.

-We expect one legal entity, adhering to B Corp principles, to own and manage the platform, and be the regulated body for the financial transactions.
+In the longer term, we expect one legal entity, adhering to B Corp principles, to own and manage the platform, and be the regulated body for the financial transactions.
 All financial transactions would of course be fully backed in sterling.

 Each local implementation of the platform will be managed by separate legal entities.
 The different sorts of members (citizens, community groups, businesses, anchor institutions etc) will have representation on the board.
 The board will be responsible for ensuring an inclusive, consent-based approach to token co-design, data use, and use of surplus funds.